The issue

 Access to reparation and other forms of redress for survivors have historically not been prioritised on policy agendas at the international, national, or local level.

-Only a small number of conflict-related sexual violence (CSRV) survivors worldwide ever access their right to reparation after it has been awarded by either a formal justice mechanism or through administrative mechanisms.
+Only a small number of conflict-related sexual violence survivors worldwide ever access their right to reparation after it has been awarded by either a formal justice mechanism or through administrative mechanisms.

 Our response